stonefl/stonefl.github.io/_drafts/2020-06-07-Installing-Google-Cloud-SDK-to-Use-Python-from-Anaconda.md

 export CLOUDSDK_PYTHON="/home/username/anaconda3/bin/python"
 ```

-and run `source .bashrc` to refressh your change.
+and don't froget to run `source .bashrc` to refressh your change.

 ### 3. Download and Install Google Cloud SDK